evjero/laniakea-project/README.md

 These KOI will enable us to launch our own missions to explore the edges of space.

+# Commands

+`npm run install` - Installs dependencies for both client and server `npm start` - Starts a development build of both the server (Node.js + Express) and client (Vite + React)

 # Appendix

 ## Node.js